Darshini-2006/jobcraft/PROJECT_ANALYSIS.md

-# CareerSprint AI - Complete Project Analysis
+# JobCraft AI - Complete Project Analysis

 ## 🎯 Application Overview

-**CareerSprint AI** is an intelligent career preparation platform that helps job seekers analyze their skills, identify gaps, and practice for interviews using AI-powered mock interviews.
+**JobCraft AI** is an intelligent career preparation platform that helps job seekers analyze their skills, identify gaps, and practice for interviews using AI-powered mock interviews.

 ---